anytizer/backend.php/readme.md

 ## Special notes on development

-This project has been seriously affected by the newer development techniques and is under parial rewrite.
-See [planned changes](future.md).
+Being affected by the newer development techniques there are some planned changes](future.md).

 ## Motivation